-Artists Simeon Barclay & Karin Ruggaber and fabricators Rui Pignatelli & Nigel Schofield joined us to discuss the professional relationship between sculpture and fabrication.
-The speakers explored issues regarding the teaching of fabrication in art schools, access to fabrication facilities and how knowledge of fabrication may inform sculptural practice.
-This was followed by discussion and questions from the audience.Find out more and watch online
+Artists Simeon Barclay & Karin Ruggaber and fabricators Rui Pignatelli & Nigel Schofield join us to discuss the professional relationship between sculpture and fabrication.
+The speakers explore issues regarding the teaching of fabrication in art schools, access to fabrication facilities and how knowledge of fabrication may inform sculptural practice.
+This is followed by discussion and questions from the audience.Find out more and watch online

 In-conversation Series: Thomas J Price